-However, it’s the least expensive of the trio on the list by a decent amount, which isn’t great news if you’re looking for the best investment options.
+However, it’s the least expensive trio on the list by a decent amount, which isn’t great news if you’re looking for the best investment options.

 ‘The Captain’ is a true legend of the game, and his rookie cards are a worthy addition to any serious hockey collection.
-They could also be a good mid-term investment, but a lot depends on how he deals with the pressures that come with being GM at the team that made him famous.
+They could also be a good mid-term investment, but a lot depends on how he deals with the pressures of being GM at the team that made him famous.

 The Red Wings had the worst regular-season record ahead of the 2020 Stanley Cup qualifiers, although that didn’t help them in the draft lottery as they ended up with the fourth pick overall.
-The addition of a starting goalie seems necessary, while a change in fortunes on the ice would only cement Yzerman’s legacy with the fans.
+Adding a starting goalie seems necessary, while a change in fortunes on the ice would only cement Yzerman’s legacy with the fans.